 Students will choose a specific woman and find biographical and other information about her.

 - Find at least 11 books and 10 articles each of which is specifically on your woman of interest.

 - Use WorldCat as well as specific research databases to find these publications.

-- Click gold tabs in this research guide "Find Books & Multimedia" and "Find Articles & Databases"
+- Click maroon tabs in this research guide "Find Books & Multimedia" and "Find Articles & Databases"

 - Feel free to consult a Reference Librarian for assistance.
 Click gold tab "Getting More Help" for more information.

 - You may request publications Iona does not own using our Interlibrary Loan service.
 Click "Getting More Help" for more information.

 - Carefully check each book and article you find.
 Look for footnotes and bibliographies.
 These will help you identify specific additional books and articles about your woman of interest.